 Beautiful views and attractive prices can be misleading.
 A plot that looks perfect at first glance may involve planning restrictions, difficult terrain, limited road access, or infrastructure requirements that significantly increase construction costs.

-For this reason, many experienced investors consult an architect before committing to a plot, allowing them to evaluate buildability, design potential, and overall project feasibility.
+For this reason, experienced buyers often consult an architect before committing to a plot, allowing them to investigate its buildability, design potential, site constraints, and overall project feasibility.

-A short architectural feasibility review early in the process can often prevent costly surprises and help ensure that the property ultimately becomes both a successful home and a strong long-term investment and you can book a complementary consultation with us using this form here.
+An architectural review early in the process can prevent costly surprises and help determine whether the property is suitable for the home or investment being planned.
+You can book a consultation with ikies here.

 Thinking About Building a Villa in Greece?

-A well-chosen site combined with thoughtful design can turn a beautiful home into a highly successful investment.
+A well-chosen site combined with thoughtful design can turn a beautiful home into a far stronger long-term investment.